jacobtownsend1/jacobtownsend1/README.md

 - 👋 Hi, I’m @jacobtownsend1
 - 👀 I’m interested in ...
 Reverse engineering, algorithms, and math
 - 🌱 I’m currently learning ...
-Data structures and Algorithms...
-Working on my Bachelors in Computer Science!
+Data structures and Algorithms, videogame modification
-- 📫 How to reach me ...
+- 📫 How to reach me ... jacob@tozteas.com

 <!---
 jacobtownsend1/jacobtownsend1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.